gasperpodobnik/MeshMetrics/README.md

     print(f"{k}: {v*f:.2f} {unit}")

 # ----------------------------------------
-# If using `numpy.ndarray` representations, please note that the spacing must be
+# If using `numpy.ndarray` representations, note that the spacing must be
 # reordered when converting a `SimpleITK.Image` object to a `numpy.ndarray`
 ref_np = sitk.GetArrayFromImage(ref_sitk).astype(bool)
 pred_np = sitk.GetArrayFromImage(pred_sitk).astype(bool)